 - Bring a long pointed stick or a litter picker/grabber arm to:

-- Help you identify items before picking them up (something that looks like a straw or a pen could be a syringe)
+- Help you identify items before picking them up (something that looks like a straw or a pen could be a syringe).

 - Help you see if something sharp or toxic is lurking under the visible item

-- Save your back (less bending)
+- Save your back (less bending).

 - Have a second pail for recyclables and beer/wine bottles to turn in to LCBO/The Beer Store.
+However, if they are filthy and you don’t have the bandwidth to clean them, consider trashing them instead as dirty recyclables can mess up recycling machinery.

 - Consider bringing water and snacks.